 SEN support is intensive and personalised intervention, which is required to enable the child to be engaged in learning.
 It will usually involve significant amounts of resource from the educational setting.
-Each child identified as requiring SEN support will have outcomes which have been agreed through a process of collaboration and discussion.
-A personalised programme of support will be devised and be reviewed and adjusted frequently (at least three times per year) with parental involvement.
+Each child identified as requiring SEN support will have outcomes which have been agreed through a process of collaboration and discussion with school, parents and other professional services as appropriate.
+A personalised programme of support will be devised and be reviewed and adjusted termly with parental involvement.